ComfyUI Extension: comfyui-adaptiveprompts

 the quick brown fox jumped over the lazy dog

-Search - performs multiple searches based on new lines
+Search - performs multiple searches, and new lines will act as additional replace strings:

 fox